Non-perturbative Analysis of Various Mass Generation by Gluonic Dressing Effect with the Schwinger-Dyson Formalism in QCD

 This paper is organized as follows.
-In Sec.~\ref{sec:quark_sd}, we briefly review the SD formalism for the single quark to set up the formalism for the scalar diquark case.
-The SD equation for the scalar diquark is discussed in Sec.~\ref{sec:diquark_sd}, and we introduce a simple form factor to consider the size of diquark.
-In Sec.~\ref{sec:num}, we present the numerical result of the diquark self-energy with the dependence of the bare mass and size of diquark.
-The dynamical mass generation for the scalar diquark in the SD formalism is discussed in Sec.~\ref{sec:mass}.
+In Sec.~\ref{sec:quark_sd}, we review the SD formalism for the light quark, as the typical fermion mass generation in QCD.
+In Sec.~\ref{sec:diquark_sd}, we investigate the SD equation for the scalar diquark, where a simple form factor is introduced for the possible size of diquark.
+In Sec.~\ref{sec:num}, we present the numerical result of the diquark self-energy with the dependence of the bare mass and size of diquark, and briefly discuss the dynamical mass generation for the scalar diquark in the SD formalism.
 Section~\ref{sec:summ} is devoted to conclusion and discussion.